 Treshold marked with red shows 0% return.

-This chart shows S&P 500’s relative change against the US customer price index in the past 10 years.
+So this chart shows S&P 500’s relative change against the US customer price index in the past 10 years.